Tesfa Robinson: Early career

-2010–present
+2010–2025

 In August 2010 Robinson signed for Northern Premier League Division One South side Romulus; he made his debut for the club in a 3–3 draw with Quorn on 24 August.
 His second appearance for Romulus came in an FA Cup qualifier against former club Rushall Olympic on 28 August, but the defender suffered an injury soon afterwards and was on the sidelines for three weeks.
 Robinson's first game following his return to first-team action again pitted him against Rushall, this time in the President's Cup in a 4–1 defeat on 21 September in which he conceded a penalty.

 In August 2011 Robinson joined Redditch United of the Southern League Premier Division.
 He was voted man of the match in Redditch's 3–0 win over Halesowen Town in a pre-season friendly on 7 August; his first competitive appearance for the club came in a 2–0 defeat of Bedford Town 10 days later.
 Robinson scored his first goal for the club in a 3–2 victory over Frome Town on 26 September 2011.
 After establishing himself as a regular in Redditch's starting line-up in the first half of the season, Robinson was one of three players to be awarded a playing contract in October 2011; the move represented the club's "first signing in several years".
 Soon afterwards, on 26 November 2011, Robinson captained Redditch for the first and only time in a 1–0 loss to Arlesey Town.

 In December 2011 Robinson visited children and staff at the Alexandra Hospital in Redditch along with club teammate and compatriot Aaron Moses-Garvey.
 The defender was injured during Redditch's warm-up prior to their 1–0 loss to Evesham on 31 December, and didn't return to first-team action until late January.
 Robinson left the club at the end of the 2011–12 season in April due to his contract expiring; his last appearance in a Redditch shirt came in a 2–0 defeat of Weymouth on 28 April 2012.
 With incoming assistant manager Asa Charlton likely to become the club's first-choice left-back, Robinson opted to drop a division and move to Evesham United rather than staying on at Redditch.